 Breaking down green skills

 When we talk about skills, it is important to differentiate between technical and transferable skills.
-Green skills cover both.
+Here are some examples.

 Transferable skills